On this page, we explain how we have used the Temporary Transitional Power (TTP).

 In the key areas that we have listed above, we expect firms and other regulated persons to now be compliant with their changed obligations (ie from 31 December 2020).

 - refer to our page with TTP directions, their annexes and our explanatory note to understand the detail of how the TTP applies to their own set of regulatory requirements

 - comply with obligations under transitional provisions and regimes, obligations to pay fees and levies, and/or obligations related to authorisations, registration or certification

-Where firms and other regulated persons are not fully prepared by that date, we would expect them to comply with the new obligations as soon as reasonably practicable.
+Where firms and other regulated persons are not fully prepared, we expect them to comply with the new obligations as soon as reasonably practicable.

 Other areas where the TTP does not apply

 For any remaining onshoring changes where the TTP does not apply, firms and other regulated persons must take reasonable steps during the TTP period to ensure compliance, at the latest by 31 March 2022.

 For these areas, we will consider taking regulatory action where we find serious and foreseeable harm is being or has been caused.
 We will consider all known circumstances including the extent to which the firm has taken steps to institute a compliance programme, relevant systems and controls, training, staff awareness as well as the impact and scale of any non-compliance.